ScriptBasic/WinPBX/docs/CIniFile Class.md

 ```
 FUNCTION GetString (BYREF wszSectionName AS WSTRING, _
-   BYREF wszKeyName AS WSTRING, BYVAL wszDefaultValue AS WSTRING = "") AS CWSTR
+   BYREF wszKeyName AS WSTRING, BYREF wszDefaultValue AS WSTRING = "") AS CWSTR
 ```

 | Parameter  | Description |